-Blockchain Help Limited (Blockchain Help“, “we“, “us“, “our“) is a provider of sales and marketing solutions (the “Services“).
+Blockchain Help Limited (Blockchain Help“, “we“, “us“, “our“) is a provider of development solutions (the “Services“).

 In providing the Services, we contact businesses in relation to goods and services in which they may be interested and suit their business needs.
 This Privacy

 Policy sets out the data processing practices carried out through the operation of our Services and the use of our website.

 Please note that all data captured and processed by Blockchain Help will be done so in accordance with the applicable data protection laws, including the GDPR.